NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 When a triangular subsurface is used, the model provides a warning and treats this subsurface as rectangular.
 The effective width and height calculated in the ProcessSurfaceVertices function of the SurfaceGeometry module are used to represent a rectangular subsurface.

-Effective width = 0.75 * Length between Vertex 1 and Vertex 2
+Effective width = 0.75 x Length between Vertex 1 and Vertex 2

-Effective height = 4 * Area / ( 3 * Length between Vertex 2 and Vertex 3 )
+Effective height = 4 x Area / ( 3 x Length between Vertex 2 and Vertex 3 )

 #### Field: Surface Name